-We have audited the accompanying consolidated financial statements of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) and its subsidiaries (the group), represented in the consolidated financial position as at 31 December 2022, and the related consolidated statements of profit or loss, comprehensive income, changes in equity and cash flows for the year then ended, and a summary of significant accounting policies and other explanatory notes.

-Management's Responsibility for the Financial Statements

-These consolidated financial statements are the responsibility of the Company's Management, as Management is responsible for the preparation and fair presentation of the financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian laws, and the decisions and interpretations issued by Financial Regulatory Authority (FRA).
-Management responsibility includes designing, implementing and maintaining internal control relevant to preparation and fair presentation of the financial statements that are free of material misstatement, whether due to fraud or error.
-This responsibility also includes selecting and applying appropriate accounting policies; and making accounting estimates that are reasonable in the circumstances.
+We have reviewed the accompanying interim consolidated statement of financial position of TALAAT MOSTAFA GROUP HOLDING COMPANY "TMG HOLDING" (S.A.E) "The Company" and it's subsidiaries "The Group" as of 31 March 2023 as well as the related interim consolidated statements of profit or loss, comprehensive income, changes in equity and the related cash flows for the three months ended on this period, and a summary of significant accounting policies and other explanatory notes, Management is responsible for the preparation and fair presentation of these interim consolidated financial statements in accordance with Egyptian Accounting Standards and applicable Egyptian Laws, and the decision and interpretations issued by Financial Regulatory Authority (FRA).
+Our responsibility is to express a conclusion on these interim consolidated financial statements based on our review.